RobotComponents/RobotComponents/README.md

 - Support for work objects (including movable work objects)
 - Efficient forward and inverse kinematics
 - Possibility to add your own custom code lines
-- Real-time connection with IRC5 controllers
+- Real-time connection with IRC5 and OmniCore controllers
 - [Robot Components API](https://robotcomponents.github.io/RobotComponents-API-Documentation/index.html) to develop your custom components using either Python or C#

 ## Getting Started
-You can download the latest release directly from this repository's [releases page](https://github.com/RobotComponents/RobotComponents/releases) or from [Food4Rhino](https://www.food4rhino.com/app/robot-components).
+If you use Rhino 7 or higher you can install Robot Components via the package manager.
+For other versions, you can download the latest release directly from this repository's [releases page](https://github.com/RobotComponents/RobotComponents/releases) or from [Food4Rhino](https://www.food4rhino.com/app/robot-components).
 Unzip the downloaded archive and copy all files in the Grasshopper Components folder (in GH, File > Special Folders > Components Folder).
 Make sure that all the files are unblocked (right-click on the file and select Properties from the menu.
 Click Unblock on the General tab).
 Restart Rhino and you are ready to go!
-If you use Rhino 7 you can also install Robot Components via the package manager.

 In case you want to use the components from the Controller Utility section you additionally have to install [Robot Studio](https://new.abb.com/products/robotics/robotstudio) or the ABB Robot Communication Runtime (you can download it by clicking [here](https://github.com/RobotComponents/RobotComponents/raw/master/Utility/ABB%20Robot%20Communication%20Runtime%207.0.zip)).
 The current release is built and tested against the ABB PC SDK version 2020.1 (ABB Robot Communication Runtime 7.0).
 We do not guarantee that the Controller Utility components work with older versions of the ABB Robot Communucation Runtime.
 Please contact us if you have problems with establishing a real-time connection from Grasshopper.